Pain from Ligaments & Tendons

-In such cases, the impact of the aggressor car from behind causes a fast acceleration of the body to the front.
-Often the head is “left behind” due to it’s inertia.
-Once this fast forward motion ceases, the head continues to move forward.
+In such cases, the impact of the car from behind crashes into the car in front and causes a fast acceleration of the body to the front.
+Often the head is “left behind” due to its inertia.
+The head jolts forward from a reaction force, and then often moves back again.

-The high velocity movements of the head relative to the body can cause subtle tears in the muscle and ligament fibres of both the front and the back of the neck.
+The high-velocity movements of the head relative to the unprepared body can cause subtle tears in the muscle and ligament fibres of both the front and the back of the neck.
 Trigger points often develop on these muscles.
 Both sorts of tears can cause pain to linger on for prolonged periods of time.